Ricette di Sicilia

 Cibo, cultura e tradizioni siciliane

-Explore the rustic charm of Scicli’s ‘Cucciḍḍatu Scaniatu’ loaded with sausage — a fragrant, reworked focaccia from Ragusa, bursting with flavour and perfect for sharing.
+Discover the rustic charm of Scicli’s cucciḍḍatu scaniatu, a reworked focaccia from Ragusa, fragrant and full of flavour — perfect for sharing around the table!

 🛒 Ingredients